bit-brick/bit-brick-docs/docs/k1/k1-ml/ai-quick-start.md

 ~~~
 Note: --model_path specifies the path of the ONNX model, --root_path specifies the root directory of the test dataset, --test_name specifies the name of the test case, -r specifies the number of test cases, -f specifies the shape corresponding to the symbolic parameter, and --save_output specifies the need to save the x86 test output results.
 For more details about the parameters, please refer to the content of the 5.2.5 Data Construction chapter.
 ### 5.2 Simulation Running
 spine simulate provides the model simulation testing function on the PC side (currently only for the x86 architecture).
-This function is based on the qemu-riscv64 and x86_64-riscv64 cross-compilation tools pre-installed in the SDK, and supports the standard ONNX model and the model quantified by the Jintie Space-Time AI deployment tool, and ensures that the inference result is completely consistent with the running result on the `chip side`.
+This function is based on the qemu-riscv64 and x86_64-riscv64 cross-compilation tools pre-installed in the SDK, and supports the standard ONNX model and the model quantified by the Spacemit AI deployment tool, and ensures that the inference result is completely consistent with the running result on the `chip side`.
 Taking the generated test dataset as an example:
 ```
 $ spine simulate test_data/resnet50/
 result: